-With a well-trained staff of over forty professionals, doctors, nurses, practitioners and counselors, the center takes a thorough and comprehensive approach to health recovery after medication.
+With a well-trained staff of over forty professionals, doctors, nurses, practitioners, and counselors, the center takes a thorough and comprehensive approach to health recovery after medication.

-An important facet of the program entails testing for and removing toxic accumulations of various environmental pollutants, chemicals, and other substances which are neurotoxic.
+An important facet of the program entails testing for and removing toxic accumulations of various environmental pollutants, chemicals, and other substances that are neurotoxic.
 The program seeks to normalize neurochemistry through holistic means such as flooding the body with nutrient-rich foods, proper supplementation, and many other methods.
-When this phase of the program is complete, clients will typically see improvements in sleep, energy level, mood, less depression, less anxiety and other positive results.
+When this phase of the program is complete, clients will typically see improvements in sleep, energy level, mood, less depression, less anxiety, and other positive results.
 Beginning a taper when the improvements have already bet set in motion is much easier on the system and much more comfortable done in this way.